 The Beaverhill Players formed in the early 1980s and used the venue for their shows until the late ’90s, performing Arsenic and Old Lace as their last performance in 1997.
 The volunteer base dwindled and the group effectively disbanded.
-The Beaver Regional Arts Society continued to use the venue for musical performances four times a year including a well-attended annual Christmas show.
+The Beaver Regional Arts Society continued to use the venue for musical performances four times a year plus an annual Christmas show.

 In 2010, community members and previous Players anxious to see the resurgence of community theatre in Holden decided to regroup.
 In a fitting tribute to its heritage, the reborn Players did that same script in March 2011, and the next phase of their future was born.

-The County of Beaver requested bids from community groups interested in assuming the management of the theatre, which was granted on a five-year basis.
+In 2015, Beaver County requested bids from community groups interested in assuming the management of the theatre, which was granted on a five-year basis.
 The Beaverhill Players submitted and won the bid, assuming management on January 1, 2016.

 In May 2016 the theatre concession was robbed for the first of several times, culminating in a break-in in August 2018 during which the projector and various other equipment was stolen.
-The Players raised funds for the replacement of the equipment, and shows movies again.
+The Players raised funds for the replacement of the equipment, and resumed showing movies again.